 - 1.7 How long does it take to build an online store with WordPress.

-- 1.8 Lets Review 2 Hosting Providers, then make a selection for your Hosting.
+- 1.8 Lets Review 2 Hosting Providers (I will mention a 3rd option), then make a selection for your Hosting.

 - 1.9 Some things you should know about Hosting